KotaroTanabe/MyMahjong/docs/board-layout.md

   Discard piles remain directly in front of the players.
 - Opponents occupy the top, left and right edges, surrounding a central area used for wall tiles or indicators.
 - Each opponent's concealed hand is drawn just outside their discard pile so the river remains visible.
-- Each seat's discard pile and meld area is rotated with CSS so tiles face the center.
+- Each seat's discard pile is rotated with CSS so tiles face the center.
   `.seat-east` rotates 90deg, `.seat-north` 180deg and `.seat-west` -90deg.
-- Melds are drawn in dedicated areas separate from discard piles so rivers remain intact.
+- Melds follow the hand orientation.
+The tile taken from another player is rotated 90 degrees within the meld.
+Melds are drawn in dedicated areas separate from discard piles so rivers remain intact.

 ### Player Panel Layout